bashrc2/LKMPG/5.13.8/LKMPG-5.13.8.rst

             the kernel function receives a pointer to the memory buffer which is in the process segment.
 The put_user and get_user macros allow you to access that memory.
-These functions handle only one caracter, you can handle several caracters with copy_to_user and copy_from_user.
+These functions handle only one character, you can handle several characters with copy_to_user and copy_from_user.
 As the buffer (in read or write function) is in kernel space, for write function you need to import data because it comes from user space,